addyosmani/backbone-fundamentals/README.md

 ####Model.set()

 `Model.set()` allows us to pass attributes into an instance of our model.
-Attributes can either be set during initialization or later on.
+Attributes can either be set during initialization or at any time afterwards.
+It's important to avoid tring to set a Model's attributes directly (for example Model.caption = 'A new caption').
+Backbone uses Model.set() to know when to broadcast that a model's data has changed.

 ```javascript
 var Photo = Backbone.Model.extend({